Last Updated on November 15, 2025

 - Spray a 9 X 13 inch baking dish with cooking spray, then pour in the beans and sauce.
 Use a spatula or wooden spoon to even out the beans in a layer.
 Cover with aluminum foil, place in the oven for 30 minutes.

-- Take the casserole out of the oven and remove the aluminum.
+- Take the casserole out of the oven and remove the aluminum foil.
 Sprinkle about half of the fried onions on top and use tongs to lift and combine the onions into the sauce and beans.
 Sprinkle the remainder of the fried onions in an even layer on the casserole.
-Place back in the oven uncovered for 5 minutes to allow the onions to brown and become fragrant and crunchy.
+Place back in the oven uncovered for 5 to 10 minutes to allow the onions to brown, become fragrant, and crunchy.
 Serve hot.

 Notes